octavator/tdc-web-cv/README.md

 # Théophile de Cagny's Web Curriculum Vitae

 Welcome !
-This CV is a fully operational website hosted on *TODO*.
+This CV is a fully operational website hosted on [my website](https://www.theophile-decagny.fr/).

 Keep in mind that the export to PDF functionality doesn't handle gradiants properly on Chrome.
 Prefer Firefox instead for exporting to PDF.

 Its main functionalities:

 - A CV, no surprise there.
 You can use your browser's print function to export it to PDF.
-- When printing to PDF, the different dynamic elements are hidden (button to switch language etc.) *TODO*
-- Change the language (EN / FR)
+- Handles multiple languages (EN / FR)
 - Switch to *No Discrimination* mode : blurs every information that could let one determine my identity (picture, name, github, linkedin, email etc.)
+- When printing to PDF, the different dynamic elements are hidden (button to switch language, no-discrimination toggle etc.)

 - Switch between targeted job offers: Architect, Developer *TODO*
 - Switch between sectors to adapt the content and layout: Normal, Positive Impact *TODO*

+## Deployment

+A solution to deploy a static site like this is to setup a simple nginx server.
+Basic configuration does the trick, and you can go a bit further to set up HTTPS, and even further to connect other websites to this one (like I did for [CoachLab](https://www.theophile-decagny.fr/coachlab/)).

+Once setup, all you have to do to deploy a new version is build it locally with `yarn build` and then send your files through `scp` to your remote VPS:

+`scp -r ./build/* <my_vps>>:/var/www/<my_app>` and link properly this folder with your nginx conf

+## Development
 To start the project in the development mode (hot-reload activated)
 ### `yarn start`